Duployan shorthand: Typology and structure

 Duployan is classified as a geometric stenography, in that the prototype for letterforms are based on lines and circles, instead of ellipses.
 It is alphabetic, with both consonant and vowel signs in equal prominence.
-Writing is in a left-to-right direction, proceeding down the page, as in common European writing.
+Writing is in a left-to-right direction, proceeding down the page, as is common European writing.
 Most Duployan letters will attach to adjacent letters, allowing a word (or words) to be written in a single stroke, without lifting the pen.

 Consonants

 Consonant characters come in two basic styles: line consonants and arc consonants.
 All consonants have a shape, size, and stroke direction that do not change based on the surrounding characters.
 Both types of consonants are contrasted by orientation, length, and the presence of ancillary dots and dashes on or near the letter.

 The line consonants come in five orientations: vertical, horizontal, left-to-right falling, left-to-right rising, and right-to-left falling; and in three lengths: short, long, and extended.
 Variations of some line consonants will have dots adjacent to the center of the line.

 Arc consonants come in two arc lengths: half circle, and quarter circle.
 The half circle arcs have four orientations: left, right, top, and bottom half; and two lengths: regular and extended.
 Variations of the half circle arc consonants have dots inside and outside of the bowl, and dashes across the middle.
 The quarter arc consonants also have four orientations corresponding to the four quadrants of a circle, with both upwards and downwards strokes, and come in regular and extended lengths.
 The only variant quarter arc consonant is the addition of a dot (Duployan letter H) to the Duployan letter W to make the Duployan letter Wh.